 Act, policy, or plan Compliance Environmental Management Act, 2007 (Act No. 7 of 2007) To comply with Namibia's Environmental Management Act (2007) and Regulations (2012), the project will be the subject of an Environmental Impact Assessment during the planning and design phase.
 Components that are mandatory under the Act include public participation to address public concerns, and compilation of an Environmental Management Plan to ensure that mitigatory recommendations are carried out.
 According to the Act, the project will not be allowed to proceed without an Environmental Clearance Certificate issued by the Directorate of Environmental Affairs, Ministry of Environment and Tourism.
 This is not a risk to the project, since the Ministry has endorsed this project proposal.
-National Policy on Climate Change for The project is consistent with the National policy on climate change objectives that deal with reduction of climate change Namibia (2001) impacts on key sectors and vulnerable communities and integration of climate change issues (adaptation and mitigation) into sectoral policies, and national development.
+National Policy on Climate Change for Namibia (2001) impacts on key sectors and vulnerable communities and integration of climate change issues (adaptation and mitigation) into sectoral policies, and national development.